-Bali is one of the most renown diving hotspots in the world.
+Bali is one of the most renowned diving hotspots in the world.
 Every year, thousands of people come to visit the Isle of Gods and its underwater landscape.
-The reason to that is the extremely diverse marine fauna and flora you can encounter while diving in Bali.
+The reason for that is the extremely diverse marine fauna and flora you can encounter while diving in Bali.

 Diving in the Coral Triangle